 To keep your system's weight low, picking an aluminum case is a good idea.
-To keep it quiet and cool choose one that uses 120mm fans instead of the smaller 80mm.
-A few other nice features to look for are tool-less design, fan filters, drive rails with support for 2.5" (SSD) drives, outward facing harddrive bays, motherboard tray, and thumb screws.
+To keep it quiet and cool choose one that uses the larger 140mm or 120mm fans.
+A few other nice features to look for are tool-less design, fan filters, drive rails with support for 2.5" (SSD) drives, outward facing hard drive bays, motherboard tray, and thumb screws.

 A PSU must provide many different voltages, called rails, and the wattage rating for a PSU is all of the rail's wattages added together.
 This is why you must be careful not to buy a PSU based purely on its maximum wattage.
 Today's PCs often get 80-90% of their power from the 12V rail, however, some PSU manufacturers cheat by allocating an unnecessarily large amount of wattage in the lower voltages so they can claim a 700W PSU that has less power on the 12V rail than some other 400W PSUs.
 Some of the really high end graphic cards require a huge amount of power from the 12V rail.
 When selecting a PSU you must be sure to buy one that will supply enough power to the card and still have enough left for the rest of the system.
 As a somewhat annoying safety (and cost saving) feature, many larger PSUs have multiple +12V rails that will require you to manually balance the load on each rail.

 Now you need to pick out a CPU.
 CPU cores have started to reach a physical limitation in speed.
 So the next step is parallelization (running multiple algorithms at the same time).
-This is why dual or quad core processors are now common.
+This is why dual, quad, or octa core processors are now common.
 However, many games and programs still aren't designed to use multiple processors so they will only use one core while the other cores remain idle.
-This deficency means that at the moment speed is king and two faster cores are better than four slower ones.
+This deficiency means that speed will always be king and two faster cores are better than four slower ones.